-In this article, we’ll take a deep dive into OTT vs. CTV, explore their primary differences, and share expert insights to help you decide which platform aligns best with your advertising goals.
+In this article, we’ll dive into OTT vs CTV, explore their differences, and share expert insights to help you decide which platform aligns best with your advertising goals.

 What does OTT stand for in streaming?
 In the streaming context, OTT refers to delivering video content directly over the internet to viewers, bypassing traditional distribution channels like cable or satellite TV.

-Connected TV (CTV) refers to any television set that connects to the internet, either directly or through an external device like a streaming stick or gaming console.
-Examples of CTV devices include Apple TV, Amazon Fire TV Stick, Roku, and gaming consoles like Xbox.
+Connected TV (CTV) refers to any television set that connects to the internet directly or through an external device like a streaming stick or gaming console.

 So, what does CTV stand for in media?
 With CTV, viewers can stream OTT content directly on their TV screens.
 For instance, if someone watches a series on Netflix using an Apple TV, they’re using a CTV device to access OTT content.